Hoshu-Dojo/hoshudojo.com/src/events/2024-07-06-goto-sensei-camp.md

 <section>
   <h2>Accommodation and Meals</h2>

-  <p>Accommodation is available in Seattle University's Chardin Hall and Bellarmine Hall, each a short walk to the Redhawk Center and Cherry Street Market.
+  <p>Accommodation is available in Seattle University's Chardin Hall and Campion Hall, each a short walk to the William F. Eisiminger Fitness Center and Cherry Street Market.
 You are free to make your own arrangements to stay off-campus, but we encourage you to join the group!</p>

   <p>A meal plan is included in the accommodation packages (required by Seattle University), and is also available even if you're not staying at Seattle University.</p>